Top tips on how to save for your grandchildren

 Consider tax-efficient options

-Giving lump sums can incur taxes, so look into your options before gifting money to your grandchildren.
+Giving lump sums can incur taxes.
+So look into your options before gifting money to your grandchildren.

-Our article on 'What to consider before agreeing to give early inheritance' will give you some useful pointers.
+Good to know: Thinking of leaving an early inheritance?
+Our guide on What to consider before agreeing to give early inheritance gives some useful pointers.

 Think about when your grandchild will need the money